 Feline Infectious Peritonitis

 All kitten and cat owners should learn about this dreaded disease.
 Once considered fatal, there is now treatment available.
-There are several support groups on Facebook and a LOT of information and some misinformation, so do your research.

 (1) Regularly wash out your cats food and water bowl with hot soapy water your cats water dish to remove the biofilm, that slimy coating on the bowl.
 You can read about how serious Biofilm potentially is at Microsoft Word - Zambori formatat.doc (usab-tm.ro)

 (2) get your cats teeth regularly checked to make sure there is no early dental disease or loose or broken teeth.
 Bacterial buildup in your cats mouth can seriously damage their kidneys.
 Cats are very able to mask signs of pain, and it may be too late by the time you notice your cat not eating or drooling.
 Some serious dental issues will require complete removal of all teeth.

 (3) Consider using a water additive to prevent tartar buildup from the very beginning.
 Tartar preventing products such as Royal Canin Oral Care in adulthood is also very useful.
 There are also some very good gel products to put in over the teeth daily.

 (4) You can try cleaning your cats teeth with cat specific toothpaste.
 I have never had any luck doing it, but you never know.